-The Phantoms offer in many ways an extreme experience compared to most of the other small ships in the current fleets.
-It fields the most potent primary armament, the unique cloaking ability, the mobility of decloaking, some interesting upgrade options and the possibility to roll bucket loads of red and green dices.
-Bringing these to the table is to gatecrash a party where you are deliberately not invited.
+The TIE/ph Phantoms offer in many ways an extreme experience compared to most other small ships in the current fleets.
+It fields a decent primary armament, the unique cloaking ability, the mobility of decloaking, some interesting upgrade options and the possibility to roll a lot of red and green dices.
+Bringing these to the table will always be a concern for the opposition.

 Besides all these shortcomings and maybe even because of them, flying the Phantom is always exciting and intense — except for when it is not and just plain frustrating.
-You are either kicked out of the party or you will spike the punchbowl and rule the dance floor.
+The Phantom flys by the rule, rather to loose beautifully than to win ugly.

 The first many chapters in the huge tome that is the phantom pilots flight manual, is about being one with the cloaking ability.